Home/US Sports

 Article continues below this ad

-By the end of the clip, the whole squad is rocking their new shades, huddled up, and hyping up their unexpected gift.
-With big smiles and even bigger energy, they all shout, “Thank you, Coach Prime!”—making it a moment to remember.
+By the end of the clip, the entire squad is rocking their new shades, huddled up, and hyping up their unexpected gift.
+With big smiles and even bigger energy, they shout, “Thank you, Coach Prime!”—making it a moment to remember.
 Katie Schumacher-Cawley wrapped it all up with a caption dripping in gratitude and swag: “Sporting some new shades from Coach Prime 🕶️#WeAre #thanku 🕶️😎 #pinkladies💕.”

 Now that’s a flex!